tehr3emqas1m/Software-Design-Patterns/README.md

 ###  Key Patterns
 - **Strategy** – Enables selecting an algorithm’s behavior at runtime.
 - **Observer** – Allows objects to be notified of state changes in other objects.
-- **Command** – Encapsulates a request as an object.
 - **State** – Allows an object to alter its behavior when its internal state changes.
-- **Mediator** – Reduces coupling between components by introducing a mediator object.
 - **Iterator** – Provides a way to access elements of a collection without exposing its structure.

 ---

-##  Repository Structure
-All codes are in the Python_codes folder with the initial Alphabet i.e., C, S and B indicating the category that the pattern belongs to.
-.
-├── creational/

-│   ├── singleton.py

-│   ├── factory_method.py

-│   └── ...

-├── structural/

-│   ├── adapter.py

-│   ├── facade.py

-│   └── ...

-├── behavioral/

-│   ├── state.py

-│   ├── observer.py

-│   └── ...